 Although different animals such as lobsters, snails, and other crustaceans go well with these turtles, some fish species will work best.
 Hence, many people ask us, “What fish can live with red eared slider turtles?”

-Ideally speaking, we need to find the turtle’s compatibility to live with the fishes at first.
+Ideally speaking, we need to find the turtle’s compatibility to live with the fish at first.
 Later, we will discuss what fish species are suitable for living with these cute and slow-moving buddies.

 Can Turtle and Fish Live Together?